-In Uganda, mountain gorillas are found in Bwindi Impenetrable forest and Mgahinga gorilla national park while in Rwanda gorillas can be visited in Volcanoes national park and Virunga national park in DR Congo.
+In Uganda, mountain gorillas are found in two national parks, Bwindi Impenetrable forest national park and Mgahinga gorilla national park while in Rwanda gorillas can be visited in Volcanoes national park.
+Mountain gorilla trekking in DR Congo is done on the mountain slopes of the Virunga national park.
 Given that these are endangered Animals, several rules have been put in place for their protection against diseases from humans and behavioral disturbances.

-Uganda the “pearl of Africa” is a renowned best destination especially for those interested in doing gorilla trekking in Africa and wildlife Safari tours.
-The truth is that Bwindi Impenetrable forest is an ideal home base for trekking the vanishing endangered mountain gorillas in their natural habitat.
+Uganda, the Pearl of Africa is a renowned best destination especially for travellers interested in doing gorilla trekking in Africa and wildlife Safaris.
+The truth is that Bwindi Impenetrable forest in Uganda is an ideal home base for trekking the vanishing endangered mountain gorillas in their natural habitat.
 Having a Safari in Uganda is like no any other.
-Take a gorilla tour that will combine well with your Africa Safari Vacation in Uganda game parks.
+Take a gorilla tour in Uganda that will combine well with your Safari Vacation in Uganda game parks.